updated on:

 Is there any conversation of 21st-century industry problems that can be complete without mentioning ecological issues?
 This one is not an exception.
 Transportation accounts for 21% of all CO2 emissions, and freight contributes to around one-third of this amount.

 The freight industry is one of the most significant sources of contamination in the world, but at the same time, humanity hasn't yet found a way to live without it.
+And for logistics business leaders, improving environmental impact while maintaining operational efficiency becomes an important aspect of long-term strategy.

 There are various ways of addressing this problem, but the solution that is most likely to become adopted by logistics companies is the one that does not require an extra expense.

 One of the most logical ways of decreasing emissions for the logistics industry is optimizing routes and filling empty return loads.
 Optimization has a lot more to it than just finding a shorter route.
 For example, UPS once found that avoiding left turns saves time and fuel.
 Since then, UPS drivers almost never turn left, even though sometimes it means taking a longer way.
+These types of operational insights can significantly improve efficiency across large supply chains networks, much like how a thoughtful CRM system design can streamline internal communications and data flow.

 greenplan logistics